Chapter 4: The Altar

 Just the Holy Spirit.

 It was a Keith Green concert.
 I remember it like it was yesterday.
 I remember the song.
+"The Sheep and the Goats."
+I remember leaving my seat and running to the front.
 I remember the crowd.
 I remember the moment—standing at the edge of the stage, overwhelmed by conviction.
-I had been playing games with God.
+I remember realizing that I had been playing games with God.
 And He wasn't amused.

 I wasn't just addicted.
 I was divided.